-Measuring the width of my template and it was 16 inches wide.
+Measuring the width of my template, it was 16 inches wide.
 I wanted to make sure that my floral design stayed straight going up the wall so I placed painters tape every 16 inches on the wall.
 That made it so easy for me to keep everything lined up and placed perfectly.
-I traced the design on the wall with a pencil for the first one but I switched to using the paint pen for the rest of the wall.
+Trace the design on the wall with a pencil for the first one but I switch to use the paint pen for the rest of the wall.

 Everyone that sees the wall asks how long it took me to draw the entire wall.
 I made the template one evening.
 I did not want to get a sore neck so I did one vertical row(up and down) a day.
 It took me one hour to draw one vertical row so basically, I worked on the wall an hour a day.
 There are 8 vertical rows so it took me 8 days.
 I could have finished the wall much quicker if I spent more time on the wall each day.
 I am very pleased with the look of this faux wallpaper.
-Also, you can view the tutorial for the DIY Orb Chandelier that I made from a thrifted chandelier and macrame hoops that will be on the blog next week..
+Also, you can view the tutorial for the DIY Orb Chandelier that I made from a thrifted chandelier and macrame hoops.